 Important!
-If the generating set battery is used for field flashing the generator main stator neutral must be disconnected from earth.
+If the generating set battery is used for field flashing, the generator main stator neutral must be disconnected from earth.

-Restart the set and note output voltage from main stator, which should be approximately nominal voltage, or voltage at AVR terminals 7 and 8 on SX460, P2-P3 on SX440 or SX421 which should be between 170 and 250 volts.
+Restart the set and note output voltage from main stator, which should be approximately nominal voltage, or voltage at AVR terminals P2-P3 on SX440 or SX421 which should be between 170 and 250 volts.